Accreditation

 The Hawaiʻi Police Department is accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc., (CALEA).

-The department was awarded accreditation at the CALEA fall conference on November 17, 2012, in Jacksonville, Florida.
+The department was awarded its initial accreditation at the CALEA fall conference on November 17, 2012, in Jacksonville, Florida.

-The department received its re-accreditation on November 21, 2015, in Miami Florida, this time for a 4-year term.
-And most recently on November 16, 2019, in Covington Kentucky, the department received its second re-accreditation, again for another 4-year term.
+The department received its re-accreditation on November 21, 2015, in Miami, Florida; November 16, 2019, in Covington, Kentucky; its latest re-accreditation on November 11, 2023, in Bellevue, Washington, again for another 4-year term.

-Of the roughly 23,000 law enforcement agencies in the United States, as of (2018), there were only about 900 CALEA® accredited law enforcement agencies.
+Of the roughly 18,000 law enforcement agencies in the United States, only about 793 are CALEA accredited.

-To earn accreditation, the Police Department had to demonstrate that it is in compliance with more than 400 applicable CALEA standards.
-To remain accredited, the department must maintain compliance with those standards and undergo a new CALEA assessment every three years.
+To earn accreditation, the police department had to demonstrate that it is in compliance with more than 400 applicable CALEA standards.
+To remain accredited, the department must maintain compliance with those standards and undergo a new CALEA assessment every three four years.

 Public Feedback Sought for CALEA Law Enforcement Accreditation Process